jan-revay/initPC/README.md

 # initPC - TESTING BRANCH (WIP)

-A collection of (C++, Python & Rust development-oriented) config scripts & dotfiles to quickly init new machines for my personal use.
+A collection of (C++, Python & Rust development-oriented) config scripts to quickly init new machines for my personal use.
+Dotfiles are in a separate repository here: <https://github.com/jan-revay/dotfiles>.

 ## How to use